Spectral properties of substitutions on compact alphabets: Diffraction for substitutions on infinite alphabets

 One can then choose $\ell_0\in\mathbb{N}$ such that for all $\ell>\ell_0$, $\max\Big\{\sqrt{\varepsilon^{(\ell)}_1},\sqrt{\varepsilon^{(\ell)}_2}\Big\}<\frac{\varepsilon}{\sqrt{2}}$.
 Since this choice of $\ell_0$ can be made to cover all possible values of $a,b\in[-1,1]$, one has $ |1-\eta(z)|^{1/2}<\varepsilon$ for the elements of the set $\mathcal{Z}^{(\ell_0)}\coloneqq \big\{z\in\Z\mid z=L^{\ell}m,\, m\in\Z,\,\ell\geqslant \ell_0\big\}$.
 Clearly, $\mathcal{Z}^{(\ell_0)}$ is relatively dense in $\Z$, and hence $\widehat{\gamma^{ }_{\chi}}$ is pure point by Theorem~\ref{thm: epsilon almost periods}. \end{proof}

-The following result follows from \cite[Thm.~7]{BaakeLenz}, which establishes the equivalence of a measure-preserving dynamical system $(X,S,\mu)$ having pure point dynamical spectrum and the diffraction being pure point (which in fact holds without any ergodicity assumptions on $\mu$).
+The next result follows from \cite[Thm.~7]{BaakeLenz}, which establishes the equivalence of a measure-preserving dynamical system $(X,S,\mu)$ having pure point dynamical spectrum and the diffraction being pure point (which in fact holds without any ergodicity assumptions on $\mu$).

-\begin{coro} Let $\varrho$ be as in Theorem~\textnormal{\ref{thm: pure point coincidence}} such that one of the columns is a group translation of infinite order.
-Then $\varrho$ is primitive and $(X_{\varrho},\sigma)$ is strictly ergodic with pure point dynamical spectrum. \end{coro}
+\begin{coro} Let $\sub$ be as in Theorem~\textnormal{\ref{thm: pure point coincidence}} such that one of the columns is a group translation with dense orbit in $\A$.
+Then $\sub$ is primitive and $(X_\sub,\sigma)$ is strictly ergodic with pure point dynamical spectrum. \end{coro}

-Here, minimality follows from primitivity and unique ergodicity follows again from Theorem~\ref{thm:unique-erg-CL} since the columns of $\varrho$ generate an equicontinuous semigroup.
+Since $\sub$ has a coincidence, say $\sub_j(a)=\beta$ and has a group rotation $\sub_{k}(a)=\alpha\theta$ with dense orbit as another column, given any open set $U\subset \A$, one can find a power $n\in \mathbb{N}$ such that $(\sub_j)^{n}(\beta)$ lies in $U$.
+This proves that $\sub$ is primitive.
+Here, minimality follows from primitivity and unique ergodicity follows again from Theorem~\ref{thm:unique-erg-CL} since the columns of $\sub$ generate an equicontinuous semigroup.

-\begin{example} Consider the substitution $\varrho^{ }_2\colon \A\to \A^{+}$
+\begin{example} Consider the substitution $\sub^{ }_2\colon \A\to \A^{+}$

-where $\A = S^1$, and the corresponding bi-infinite fixed point $w$ associated to the legal seed $1|1$.
+where $\A = S^1$, and the corresponding bi-infinite fixed point $w$ associated with the legal seed $1|1$.
 For this example, the recurrence relations are given by

 As before, we assign the weight $\charn(\theta)=\theta^n$ to each point of type $\theta$.
-Theorem~\ref{thm: pure point coincidence} tells us that the corresponding diffraction for $\varrho^{ }_2$ is pure point. \exend \end{example}
+Theorem~\ref{thm: pure point coincidence} tells us that the corresponding diffraction for $\sub^{ }_2$ is pure point. \exend \end{example}